Alerts: Spaceport's Event System

 ## Using resultType for Custom Result Classes

 For complex custom events, you can create your own Result subclass with domain-specific helper methods.
-This pattern lets you encapsulate common operations and make your alert handlers more readable.

 import spaceport.computer.alerts.results.Result